State Tax Compliance

 Common Mistakes That Trigger State Tax Audits

-Based on analysis of residency audit cases and data from the New York Department of Taxation and Finance, here are the most common mistakes that trigger audits:
+Based on analysis of residency audit cases and data from the New York Department of Taxation and Finance, here are the most common mistakes that trigger audits.
+For a deeper look at building an audit-proof documentation file, see our complete domicile audit defense guide.

 1. Keeping Your Old State Address "Just in Case"